 - Cataracts

-That’s why we always recommend that any German Shepherd owner take a few moments and consider the possibility of purchasing a pet insurance policy on their new dog.
+Phew!
+That’s a long list of ailments.
+Imagine the vet bills if your German Shepherd suffered from any of them.
+That’s why we always recommend that any German Shepherd owner take a few moments and consider purchasing a pet insurance policy for their new dog.
 This way, if their dog does develop one of these conditions, they won’t be on the hook for 100% of the medical costs.

 No, of course not.
 But unless you have several thousand dollars set aside as a possible emergency fund or “Just in Case,” having a quality pet insurance policy could be a great alternative.

-For more information on who we feel currently offers the “Best” pet insurance policies in the industry, feel free to check out Our Best Pet Insurance Companies List.
+For more information on who we feel currently offers the “Best” pet insurance policies, please check out Our Best Pet Insurance Companies List.

 love the rating system.
 5/5 paws.